MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-get-started-service-administration.md

 3. In the **Environment** field, enter the name of the service environment published in Electronic invoicing.
 4. Select **Save**, and then close the page.

-### Enable Flighting keys

-Enable Flight keys for  Microsoft Dynamics 365 Finance or  Microsoft Dynamics 365 Supply Chain Management versions 10.0.17 or earlier.
+### Enable Flighting keys for  Microsoft Dynamics 365 Finance or  Microsoft Dynamics 365 Supply Chain Management versions 10.0.17

 1. Execute the following SQL command:

     INSERT INTO SYSFLIGHTING (FLIGHTNAME, ENABLED) VALUES ('BusinessDocumentSubmissionServiceEnabled', 1)